Lydia Loveless: Personal life

 Loveless was married to their bassist, Ben Lamb, who is also a graphic artist.
 They resided in Columbus, Ohio; after they divorced, Loveless moved to Raleigh, North Carolina.

-Loveless' older sisters, Jessica Wabbit and Eleanor Sinacola, also have their own bands (The Girls! and Dead Girlfriend, respectively).
-Loveless' younger brother, Nate, is the drummer of Shores of Elysium, a death metal/deathcore band from Columbus, Ohio.
+Loveless's older sisters, Jessica Wabbit and Eleanor Sinacola, also have their own bands (The Girls! and Dead Girlfriend, respectively).
+Loveless's younger brother, Nate, is the drummer of Shores of Elysium, a death metal/deathcore band from Columbus, Ohio.

 Loveless is gender-fluid and uses they/she pronouns.